syiin/monkey_in_c/c/log.md

 - Consider snprintf method in ast statement printing - is this the worthwhile over strcat?
+- Go back and be more thorough in our NULLS
 - Write a custom string class?
-- Go back and be more thorough in our NULLS
+Did this